TouchMaster

 TouchMaster is a video game created by Midway Games for the Nintendo DS.
-It supports Nintendo Wi-Fi Connection and was released on June 25, 2007 in North America.
-A sequel, Touchmaster 2 (known as More Touchmaster in Europe), was released on November 3, 2008.
-A second sequel called TouchMaster 3 was released on October 27, 2009.
-The third and final sequel, Touchmaster: Connect (known as Touchmaster 4: Connect in Europe), which used to allow players to post high scores to Facebook and Twitter, was released in 2010.
-Touchmaster tests the player's skills on the Nintendo DS with a variety of games and challenges.
+It supports Nintendo Wi-Fi Connection and was released on June 25, 2007, in North America.
+A sequel, Touchmaster 2 (More Touchmaster in Europe), was released on November 3, 2008.
+A second sequel, TouchMaster 3, was released on October 27, 2009.
+The fourth and final sequel, Touchmaster: Connect (Touchmaster 4: Connect in Europe), which used to allow players to post high scores to Facebook and Twitter, was released in 2010.
+Touchmaster tests the player's skills on the Nintendo DS with various games and challenges.

 The games share the TouchMaster name with Midway's previous series of coin-operated touchscreen games.